-Christchurch City Council uses development contributions to help pay for assets that provide growth capacity for the following activities.
+Christchurch City Council uses development contributions to help pay for infrastructure assets that provide growth capacity for the following activities.

 Development contributions can only be used to fund the growth-related part of a capital project and not for improved levels of service, or maintenance and renewal costs.

 The amount of contribution required depends on the property location and how many household unit equivalents (HUEs) of demand the development will add to infrastructure and facilities.
 One HUE equals the requirements for a typical residential home.

 Contributions are also levied on commercial developments that place new additional demand on council infrastructure and facilities.
 Calculating the demand for commercial developments is more complex, and takes into account floor area, the type of business and location.
 These developments are assessed on a case-by-case.

 In the case of a commercial subdivision, the Council will assess the development contribution requirement as being one household unit equivalent per additional lot at the time of subdivision.
 When a subsequent application for resource consent or building consent is made to further develop the site a full assessment will be made based on the nature of the development.
 It is likely further development contributions will be required at this time to reflect the eventual demand on infrastructure.

 The cost of providing facilities and infrastructure to cater for growth can vary for different areas of the city.
 To reflect this, development contributions for some activities are assessed based on the catchment or area of the city where the development is located.

 The Council uses catchments to assess development contributions required for neighbourhood parks, stormwater and flood protection, and the road network.